 In nine chapters I have compiled a guide that I use to structure my own investment approach – it comes from an individual investor´s perspective and experience.

-In my investing experience of over 15 years, inconsistent strategy jumping and many behavioral mistakes led to consistent underperformance and frequent losses in patterns that I have since read and heard about from many others.
+In my investing experience of close to 20 years, inconsistent strategy jumping and many behavioral mistakes led to consistent underperformance and frequent losses in patterns that form the experience of many other investors as well.
 Anything that worked even temporarily had a systematic component and incorporated a mechanism to keep me from making mistakes.
 The noise of news, overwhelming amounts of information – both good and completely useless – and the urge to implement any new idea kept me from sticking with these simple, good ideas for very long.
 The pattern kept repeating itself.

 All the mistakes and tendencies to do the wrong thing at the wrong time, that I describe here, I have experienced myself.